louisbloom/telnet-gui/PROJECT_SUMMARY.md

 ## Project Overview

 A complete, embeddable LISP interpreter library written in C, designed for integration into GUI applications.
 The implementation follows traditional LISP naming conventions and includes a fully functional REPL for testing and demonstration.
+Features automatic garbage collection with Boehm GC and powerful regex support with PCRE2.

 ## Project Structure